youtube/cobalt/cobalt/site/docs/reference/starboard/modules/decode_target.md

     A decoder target format consisting of a single plane with pixels laid out in the format UYVY.
 Since there are two Y values per sample, but only one U value and only one V value, horizontally the Y resolution is twice the size of both the U and V resolutions.
-Vertically, they Y, U and V all have the same resolution.
+Vertically, the Y, U, and V planes all have the same resolution.
 This is a YUV 422 format.
 When using this format with GL platforms, it is expected that the underlying texture will be set to the GL_RGBA format, and the width of the texture will be equal to the number of UYVY tuples per row (e.g. the u/v width resolution).
 Content region left/right should be specified in u/v width resolution.